THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 LANDING IN THAILAND’S MAJOR INTERNATIONAL AIRPORTS

-Thailand has six international airports run by Airport of Thailand.
-Most international travelers will be arriving into Bangkok, which has two international airports welcoming the most foreign tourists around the world into Thailand.
+Thailand has six international airports run by the Airport of Thailand.
+Most international travelers will be arriving in Bangkok, which has two international airports welcoming the most foreign tourists around the world into Thailand.

 SUVARNABHUMI INTERNATIONAL AIRPORT (Airport Code: BKK)